 Some researchers believe that other types of wireless technology may also be dangerous to human health, including laptops, cordless phones, and gaming consoles.
-Organizations that are concerned about the effects of Electromagnetic Radiation suggest replacing all cordless devices with wired ones.
+Organizations that are concerned about the effects of Electromagnetic Radiation (EMR) suggest replacing all cordless devices with wired ones.
 They say that many cordless phones emit dangerous levels of EMR even when they are not in use.
 They even suggest keeping electronic devices, such as computers and alarm clocks out of bedrooms, or at least six feet from your pillow.

-A growing number of health professionals worldwide are recommending that cell phone users err on the side of caution until more definitive studies can be conducted.
-They recommend that adults use head sets or speaker phones and that children and teens, whose brain tissue are still developing, use cell phones only for emergencies.
+A growing number of health professionals worldwide are recommending that mobile phone users err on the side of caution until more definitive studies can be conducted.
+They recommend that adults use head sets or speaker phones and that children and teens, whose brain tissue are still developing, use mobile phones only for emergencies.
 Concerned medical experts use the example of tobacco to illustrate the potential risks.
 Many years ago, people smoked freely and were not concerned about the effects of cigarettes on their health.
 Today, people know that cigarettes cause lung cancer, though it is still unknown exactly how or why.
-Some doctors fear that the same thing will happen with devices such as cell phones.
+Some doctors fear that the same thing will happen with devices such as mobile phones.